 - Download the report

-Today’s ‘exponential organizations’ are not only putting competitors out of business, they are upending entire industries overnight.
 In the 1950s, the average lifespan of an S&P 500 organization was around 60 years.
-Now, it’s about 15 years— and continues to decline1.
-Lean start-ups are moving with purpose, speed and agility to reshape markets.
-By contrast, most major corporations are heavily layered, bureaucratic and stifled by complex webs of reporting lines that weigh-down leadership and smother talent.
+Now, it’s about 15 years—and continues to decline.1 Lean start-ups are moving with purpose, speed and agility to reshape markets.
+By contrast, most major corporations are heavily layered, bureaucratic, and stifled by complex webs of reporting lines that weigh-down leadership and smother talent.